Effective Date: February 7, 2019

 “Service” or “Services” means any products or services provided or made available by Vonage Business to Customer that are set forth in a Sales Order.

-“Service Date” means the date on which all Services are installed, activated and available for Customer’s use at a Customer Location.
+“Service Date” means the date on which all Services are installed, activated (including the porting of any numbers) and available for Customer’s use at a Customer Location.

-“Service Level Agreement” means the terms and conditions that outline Vonage Business’s responsibilities in connection with delivery by Vonage Business to Customer of those Services to which service level commitments apply, as solely determined by Vonage Business.
+“Service Level Agreement” (or “SLA”) means, individually and collectively, the service level objectives that Vonage Business provides (including the terms and conditions that outline Vonage Business’s responsibilities thereof) in connection with delivery and maintenance of the Service by Vonage Business to Customer of those Services to which service level commitments apply, as solely determined by Vonage Business.

 “Service Term” means the Initial Service Term and all subsequent Renewal Service Terms.

-“Software” means any proprietary software (including any documentation relating to such software) owned or licensed by Vonage Business, or which Vonage Business has a right to sublicense under this Agreement, which software is either provided to Customer under this Agreement or is used by Customer in connection with the Services.
+“Software” means any proprietary software (including any documentation relating to such software) owned or licensed by Vonage Business, or which Vonage Business has a right to sublicense under this Agreement, and which software is either provided to Customer under this Agreement or which Vonage Business requires Customer to use in connection with the Services.

 “Taxes and Fees” means any taxes and fees arising in any jurisdiction imposed on or incident to the provision, sale or use of Service and Vonage Business Equipment, including value added, sales, use, gross receipts, excise, franchise, public utility or other taxes, fees, duties or surcharges (including universal service, 911 and other regulatory fees and surcharges), and certain recovery fees, whether imposed on or by Vonage Business or a Vonage Business Affiliate.

-“Vonage Business” means Vonage Business Inc. or any Affiliate of Vonage Business providing Services to a Customer as identified in a Sales Order.
+“Vonage Business” means Vonage Business Inc., a Delaware corporation, or any Vonage Affiliate providing Services to a Customer as identified in a Sales Order.

-“Vonage Business Equipment” means all equipment that is used, leased or otherwise provided by Vonage Business in connection with the Services, including phones, routers, switches and battery backup placed on the Customer Locations.
+“Vonage Business Equipment” means all equipment that is used, leased or otherwise provided by Vonage Business, whether or not at no additional cost or charge to Customer, in connection with the Services, including phones, routers, switches and battery backup placed on the Customer Locations, but expressly excluding any Customer Equipment.

 2. SALES ORDER.

-All Services will be described in a Sales Order, which will set forth as applicable: (i) the price, delivery, installation location(s) and other information about the Services; (ii) Vonage Business Equipment being provided to Customer; and (iii) any associated delivery or installation information.
+All Services will be described in a Sales Order, which will set forth as applicable: (i) the products, price, delivery, installation location(s) and other information about the Services; (ii) Vonage Business Equipment being provided to Customer; and (iii) any associated delivery or installation information.
 The Sales Order incorporates by reference these Terms, and when executed by Vonage Business and Customer, becomes a binding contract between Vonage Business and Customer.
+Vonage Business will provide, and, commencing on the Service Date for the applicable Customer Location, invoice Customer for each Service pursuant to the terms and conditions of each Sales Order and this Agreement.
 Vonage Business will provide, and Customer will pay for and receive from Vonage Business each Service pursuant to the terms and conditions of each Sales Order.
-Subject to Vonage Business’ right to amend the Terms in Section 1, a Sales Order may only be amended in writing signed by both Customer and Vonage Business.
+A Sales Order may only be amended in writing signed by both Customer and Vonage Business.
 Customer may increase the quantity of Services at existing Customer Locations at any time during the Initial Service Term or Renewal Service Term (“Additional Services”) by entering into an addendum or change order that sets forth the specific Additional Services requested.
-Each such addendum or change order shall be subject to Vonage Business’s acceptance (including by the rendering of the Additional Services), and upon such acceptance shall be considered an amendment to this Agreement and subject to the terms herein.
+Each such addendum or change order shall be subject to Vonage Business’ acceptance (including by the rendering of the Additional Services), and upon such acceptance shall be considered an amendment to this Agreement and subject to the terms herein.
 Service Fees will be increased to reflect the Additional Services, subject to the same pricing and payment terms as are set forth in the applicable Sales Order.
 Additional Customer Locations must be contracted under new Sales Orders.

 3. INSTALLATION AND EQUIPMENT.

-a.
+b.
 Permissions and Consents.
-Customer shall provide Vonage Business, at no cost to Vonage Business, all permissions, consents or authorizations necessary to install, activate, maintain, inspect, alter, repair and replace the Service and any Vonage Business Equipment, including the right to access and enter Customer’s Locations.
+Customer shall provide Vonage Business, at no cost to Vonage Business, all reasonable or required permissions, consents or authorizations necessary to install, activate, maintain, inspect, alter, repair and replace the Service and any Vonage Business Equipment, including the right to access and enter Customer’s Locations upon reasonable prior notice and agreement of Customer (not to be unreasonably withheld, conditioned or delayed).

-e.
-Equipment Return upon Termination.
-Upon the termination of this Agreement or any Service, Customer shall securely pack, ship and return to Vonage Business all Vonage Business Equipment at Customer’s expense, to the address designated by Vonage Business.
-If the Vonage Business Equipment has not been timely returned to Vonage Business within ten (10) days after the termination of the applicable Service, Vonage Business shall invoice Customer and/or charge Customer’s method of payment, and Customer shall pay, for the full replacement value of any Vonage Business Equipment.
+g.
+Vonage Business Equipment Return upon Termination.
+Upon the termination of this Agreement or any Service, Customer shall securely pack, ship and return to Vonage Business any Vonage Business Equipment associated with the terminated Service at Customer’s expense, to the address designated by Vonage Business.
+If the Vonage Business Equipment has not been timely returned to Vonage Business within thirty (30) days after the termination of the applicable Service, Vonage Business shall invoice Customer and/or charge Customer’s method of payment, and Customer shall pay, for the full replacement value of any Vonage Business Equipment.
 Vonage Business Equipment remains the property of Vonage Business at all times and Vonage Business reserves all other rights and remedies including retrieval.
-Customer will not withhold access to Vonage Business to retrieve unreturned equipment, Vonage may charge Customer’s selected method of payment, and Customer will pay and be liable for up to a one thousand dollar ($1,000.00) equipment return fee per Customer location.
+Customer will not withhold access to Vonage Business to retrieve unreturned equipment, Vonage may charge Customer’s selected method of payment, and Customer will pay and be liable for up to a one thousand dollar ($1,000.00) equipment retrieval fee per Customer location in the event that Customer does not remit payment for such equipment and Vonage Business must retrieve such equipment.
+Said fee represents the cost of dispatching personnel to retrieve such equipment.

-f.
+h.
 Equipment and Data Backup.
-As part of the Service installation process, system files on Customer Equipment may be modified.
+As part of the Service installation process, system files on Customer Equipment may be modified.to the extent required for operation of the Service.
 Such modifications may disrupt the normal operations of Customer Equipment, including the possible corruption or loss of data stored on computer(s).
-Customer understands and acknowledges that installation, use, inspection, alteration, maintenance, repair or removal of the Vonage Business Equipment may result in an interruption to Service or damage to Customer Equipment, software and loss of data.
+Customer understands and acknowledges that installation, use, inspection, alteration, maintenance, repair or removal of the Vonage Business Equipment may result in temporary interruption to Service or damage to Customer Equipment, software and loss of data.
 Customer covenants to back-up all existing computer files by copying them to another storage medium prior to the installation of Vonage Business Equipment and Software.
-Customer acknowledges, understands and accepts the risks of not making such a backup, including the loss of some or all of Customer’s software or data, or damage to Customer Equipment.
-EXCEPT AS EXPRESSLY SET FORTH IN THIS AGREEMENT, VONAGE BUSINESS SHALL HAVE NO LIABILITY FOR ANY DAMAGE TO, LOSS OF OR DESTRUCTION OF CUSTOMER’S EQUIPMENT, PERIPHERALS, SOFTWARE OR DATA.
+Customer acknowledges, understands and accepts the risks of not making such a backup, including the loss of some or all of Customer's software or data, or damage to Customer Equipment.
+EXCEPT AS EXPRESSLY SET FORTH IN THIS AGREEMENT, EXCEPT FOR DAMAGES CAUSED BY VONAGE BUSINESS’ GROSS NEGLIGENCE OR WILLFUL MISCONDUCT, VONAGE BUSINESS SHALL HAVE NO LIABILITY FOR ANY DAMAGE TO, LOSS OF OR DESTRUCTION OF CUSTOMER'S EQUIPMENT, PERIPHERALS, SOFTWARE OR DATA DURING INSTALLATION.

 b.
 End User Licenses.
 Certain Software Vonage Business provides to Customer may contain third-party software (“Third-Party Software”), including open source software.
 Use of such Third-Party Software may be governed by separate copyright notices and license provisions, which may be found or identified in documentation or on other media delivered with the Third-Party Software and which are incorporated by reference into this license.
 Notwithstanding any other terms in this Section 4, such provisions shall govern the use of Third-Party Software.
-Customer agrees to comply with the terms and conditions of all end user license agreements accompanying any Software (including Third-Party Software) or plug-ins to such Software distributed in connection with the Service.
-All end user licenses shall immediately terminate on the date that the Service expires or this Agreement is terminated.
+Vonage Business shall provide or make available to Customer all end user license agreements pertaining to Software (including Third Party Software) or plug-ins to Software that are provided in connection with the Services.
+Vonage Business shall ensure that such end user license agreements grant Customer the right to use such Software as necessary for Customer to use the Services in accordance with this Agreement.
+Customer agrees to comply with the terms and conditions of all end user license agreements that are provided or made available to Customer for any Software (including Third-Party Software) or plug-ins to such Software distributed in connection with the Service.
+All end user licenses shall remain in effect for so long as the Services are provided by Vonage, but immediately terminate on the date that the Service expires or this Agreement is terminated.

 5. SERVICE TERM AND TERMINATION.

 c.
 Customer Cancellation and Termination Charges After Service Date.
-Customer may terminate specified Service(s) after the applicable Service Date upon at least thirty (30) days’ written notice to Vonage Business.
-If Customer does so, or if Service is terminated by Vonage Business hereunder as the result of Customer’s default, Customer shall pay Vonage Business a termination charge equal to the sum of: (i) all unpaid amounts for Service actually provided; (ii) 100% of the remaining monthly recurring charges for months 1-12 of the Service Term; (iii) 75% of the remaining monthly recurring charges for month 13 through the end of the Service Term; (iv) if not recovered by the foregoing, any termination liability payable to third parties resulting from the termination and any out of pocket costs of construction to the extent such construction was undertaken to provide Services hereunder; and (v) applicable Taxes and Fees on all of the foregoing.
+Customer may terminate specified Service(s) for convenience after the applicable Service Date upon thirty (30) days’ written notice to Vonage Business.
+If Customer terminates without cause in accordance with this provision, or if Service is terminated by Vonage Business hereunder as the result of Customer’s default, Customer shall pay Vonage Business a termination charge equal to the sum of: (i) all unpaid amounts for Service actually provided; (ii) 100% of the remaining monthly recurring charges for months 1-12 of the Service Term; (iii) 75% of the remaining monthly recurring charges for month 13 through the end of the Service Term; (iv) if not recovered by the foregoing, any termination liability payable to third parties resulting from the termination and any out of pocket costs of construction to the extent such construction was undertaken to provide Services hereunder; and (v) applicable Taxes and Fees on all of the foregoing.

 e.
 Additional Termination Obligations.
 Upon termination, expiration or cancellation of the Services, Customer shall discontinue use of any Vonage Business Services, including Vonage Business-provided telephone numbers, log-ins, voicemail access numbers or any web portal sites assigned to Customer by Vonage Business.